anneschuth/anneschuth.github.io/talks.markdown

 permalink: /talks/
 ---

-This is a exhaustive (I think) list of talks I gave and posters I presented since obtaining my masters degree.
+This is an exhaustive (I think) list of talks I gave and posters I presented since obtaining my master’s degree.
 Please let me know if something (a slide deck or poster, for instance) is missing.
-If you would like me to speak, just send me an email.
-Please feel free to use my slides (with a reference), I’m happy to share a keynote version if that helps.
+If you would like me to speak, just [send me an email](/about/).
+Please feel free to use my slides (with a reference).

 # 2020